DavidScales/testing-goat/README.md

 ### Misc

 * Coming back the next day and reviewing the hourly tests (running overnight), there are actual random failures for `test_error_messages_are_cleared_on_input` & `test_layout_and_styling` FTs.
-Which could be a possible timing issue (since its not consistent and both are related to static JS/CSS files), so I'm going to bump the timeout for the `wait` helper in `functional_tests/base.py`.
+Which could be a possible timing issue (since the failures are not consistent and both are related to static JS/CSS files), so I'm going to bump the timeout for the `wait` helper in `functional_tests/base.py`.

   TODO: recheck tests tomorrow